 In the buffer inoculated vines, no biocontrol treatments were lethal or caused PD-like symptoms to grapevines (data not shown).
-In the Xf inoculated grapevine cultivars, one fungus (CRY) reduced disease severity before pruning and over 50% of the plants were relatively healthy after pruning (Table 1).
-It appeared that there was a cultivar effect whereby 'Cabernet Sauvignon' was a lot more susceptible to 'Merlot' and thus biocontrols performed better with the later than the former grape cultivar.
+In the Xf inoculated grapevine cultivars, one fungus (CRY) significantly reduced disease severity and Xf titer before pruning (Fig.2).
+In addition, and over 50% of the plants treated with CRY were relatively healthy after pruning (Table 1).
+Our results also showed that there was a cultivar effect whereby Cabernet Sauvignon was a lot more susceptible to Merlot (data not shown) and thus biocontrols performed better with the later than the former grape cultivar (Table 1).